pabloduran016/TOBEDONE/README.md

 PATH_TO_PYTHON_EXE PATH_TO_MAIN_PY --config PATH_TO_CONFIG_FILE
 ```
 In my experience, is better to use absolute paths to avoid any kinds of mistakes.
-Alternatively to using a config file you can specify the arguments in the file.
+Alternatively to using a config file you can just specify the arguments.
 Tu run it just type:
 ```bash
 PATH_TO_FILE.cmd
 ```
 You can even set it as a programmed task using windows tasks programmer or even make a desktop shortcut.

-## Linux
+### Linux
 To make an executable in linux you have to create a .sh file and write.
 ```bash
 PATH_TO_PYTHON_EXE PATH_TO_MAIN_PY --config PATH_TO_CONFIG_FILE
 ```
 In my experience, is better to use absolute paths to avoid any kinds of mistakes.
-Alternatively to using a config file you can specify the arguments in the file.
+Alternatively to using a config file you can just specify the arguments.
 Then, you will have to make it an executable by running:
 ```bash
 chmod +x filename.sh